process-analytics/bpmn-visualization-pm4py/README.md

 You can skip this part if your system meets all the requirements listed below 👇

 * [Backend requirements](./backend/README.md)
+* [Backend Mock Server requirements](./backend-mock-server/README.md) (only needed if you want to simulate the Backend during Frontend developments)
 * [Frontend requirements](./frontend/README.md)